orionrobots/orionrobots.github.io/wiki/sumpthing.md

 tags: [robot wars, robots]
 date: 2005-09-11 22:53:01
 ---
-Sumpthing is a monstrosity of a [Robot Wars](/wiki/robot_wars.html "The british robot smashing TV series.") competitor which was built almost entirely out of scavenged automobile scrap.

-It has come from the darkest depths of [Team Tetanus](http://www.teamtetanus.com) and The [Lo-Tek Alliance](http://uk.geocities.com/sumphq/TeKsNSpecs.html)
+Sumpthing was a monstrosity of a [Robot Wars](/wiki/robot_wars.html "The british robot smashing TV series.") competitor which was built almost entirely out of scavenged automobile scrap.
+It has come from the darkest depths of Team Tetanus and The Lo-Tek Alliance.

 It threw out many ideas of complex and highly technical robots for a very simple, yet functional bot with great features and an uncanny robustness.